reiinakano/xcessiv/README.md

 You can choose whether to generate meta-features through cross-validation (stacked generalization) or with a holdout set (blending).
 You can read about these two methods and a lot more about stacked ensembles in the [Kaggle Ensembling Guide](https://mlwave.com/kaggle-ensembling-guide/).
 It's a great article and provides most of the inspiration for this project.

+## Contributing

+Xcessiv is in its very early stages and needs the open-source community to guide it along.

+There are many ways to contribute to Xcessiv.
+You could report a bug, suggest a feature, submit a pull request, improve documentation, and many more.

+If you would like to contribute something, please visit our [Contributor Guidelines](CONTRIBUTING.md).

 ## Project Status

 Xcessiv is currently in alpha and is unstable.
 Future versions are not guaranteed to be backwards-compatible with current project files.